telerik/justmock-docs/licensing/set-up-your-license.md

   - For macOS/Linux: `${HOME}/.telerik/telerik-license.txt`.

   Before placing the `telerik-license.txt` file in your home directory, ensure the necessary folder structure exists.
 Create any required directories in your home folder if they do not already exist.
-  - Alternatively, copy the `telerik-license.txt` license key file to the root folder of your project.
-This makes the license key available only to this project.

-> **Do not commit the file to source control** as this is your personal license key.

-## Adding a License Key to Projects without NuGet References

-Telerik strongly recommends the use of NuGet packages whenever possible.
-Only include the license key as a code snippet when NuGet packages are not an option.

-If you cannot use NuGet packages in your project, add the license as a code snippet:

-1. Go to the [License Keys](https://www.telerik.com/account/your-licenses/license-keys) page in your Telerik account.

-1. On the Telerik JustMock row, click the **View key** link in the **SCRIPT KEY** column.

-1. Copy the C# code snippet into a new file, for example, `TelerikLicense.cs`.

-1. Add the `TelerikLicense.cs` file to your project.

-> **Do not publish the license key code snippet in publicly accessible repositories.** This is your personal license key.

 ## Updating Your License Key